Punktum-dk/epp-service-specification/README.md

 If the command is parsable, the command is separated into one of more of the following sub-commands:

 - add nameserver
-- add proxy contact
+- add admin contact
 - add billing contact
 - change registrant
 - remove nameserver
-- remove proxy contact
+- remove admin contact
 - remove billing contact

 The commands are then executed sequentially (order is inconsequential) as a single transaction.
 If a single sub-command fails, the transaction is rolled-back and the relevant error code is returned (`2XXX`).